 Activities such as hiking, cycling and general outdoor fun is practically impossible during this time as it is not advised to do any exercise in such bad air quality.
 In 2019 our partner trekking company, Ethnic Hill Tribe Eco Trails based in Chiang Mai cancelled some treks in Chiang Dao and Doi Inthanon National Park due to air pollution.
 Many schools in Thailand were also shut down and the government was urging people to stay indoors and refrain from all outdoor activity as they declared a state of emergency.

 In many cities across Southeast Asia you will see many people wearing masks to protect themselves against the poor air quality.
 If you cannot change your travel plans and you will be travelling for only a short period in an area that is affected by the ‘burning season’ it is wise to get yourself a mask before you arrive as they can be sold out in pharmacies during the worst times.

 Tips on buying a face mask – Look for a mask that is rated N95 or above.
 (This type of respirator filters at least 95% of airborne particles.)
-3M is the recommended brand and can be bought on Amazon.
+A number of reputable brands can be bought on Amazon.